 The opening session began with a welcome speech by Hisham Abu Mahfouz, the deputy secretary-general of the Popular Conference for Palestinians Abroad.
 He stood firm on rejecting the Balfour Declaration, and considered the conference the place to evaluate the Palestinian action and discuss ways to face the Zionist project.
 Abu Mahfouz stated that the Popular Conference supports the Palestinian Reconciliation Agreement in Cairo and the Palestinian national dialogue.

-The opening session, moderated by Hisham Abu Mahfouz, included speeches by Munir Shafiq, head of the Popular Conference for Palestinians Abroad; Dr. Mohsen Mohammad Saleh, the general-manager of al-Zaytouna Centre for Studies and Consultations; Ma‘an Bashur, director of the Arab International Center for Communication and Solidarity; Dr. Jar’Allah al-Bashir representing the Arab delegates; and Isychos Kostantinos Iresiraklis representing the foreign delegates.
+The opening session, moderated by Hisham Abu Mahfouz, included speeches by Munir Shafiq, head of the Popular Conference for Palestinians Abroad; Prof. Dr. Mohsen Mohammad Saleh, the general-manager of al-Zaytouna Centre for Studies and Consultations; Ma‘an Bashur, director of the Arab International Center for Communication and Solidarity; Dr. Jar’Allah al-Bashir representing the Arab delegates; and Isychos Kostantinos Iresiraklis representing the foreign delegates.

 Munir Shafiq considered the international and regional Arab climates were favorable for the implementation of the Balfour Declaration.
 He said that after Israel’s defeat in southern Lebanon and the Gaza Strip, we are witnessing the beginning of the end for Israel and the Zionist project.